stefanches7/AI-assisted-Neuroimaging-harmonization/README.md

 ### Coding & Vibe Coding

 We will use **Python** to code.
 I recommend using **Anaconda** package manager as a tool to manage the Python package environments.
 If you are not sure what the previous 2 sentences really mean, I recommend [reading this intro to Python & Conda](https://www.anaconda.com/topics/choosing-between-anaconda-vs-python#:~:text=Anaconda%20is%20a%20distribution%20that,machine%20learning%2C%20and%20scientific%20computing.)
+Use your local IDE + Github repository clone to collaborate, and [Google collab space](https://colab.research.google.com/drive/15AG1HpdTtwVgmnihxZRLoKEZu2Q6ChU9?usp=sharing) if the local setup fails for some reason.

-LLMs can assist in writing code, but can also prove counterproductive and write bad (spaghetti), duplicated and erroneous code.
+**NB!
+LLMs can assist in writing code, but can also prove counterproductive and write bad (spaghetti), duplicated and erroneous code**.
 It is instructful to be able check their output and correct it manually.

 ## Rough Work Plan